OpenThisFile/Coursera--getting-and-cleaning-data-week-4-/readme.md

 MergedData_final
 colnames(MergedData_final)

-#we need to separate the data when doing summaries, not to select the values we don't want, for example our table could be using subject id's for mean calculation if we don't separate the data correctly
+#we need to separate the data when doing summaries, not to select the values we don't want, for example our table could be using subject id's for mean calculation if we don't separate the data correctly, the separating is going to be done by dplyr package, excatly by select command

 SortedData <- MergedData_final%>%select(activity_desc,subjectID, 4:89)
 SortedData

+#here we are selecting the criteria by activity description and by Subjec id's, the columns from 4 to 89 are the mean and std columns
 Analysis <- SortedData%>%group_by(activity_desc,subjectID)%>%summarize_all(funs(mean))
 Analysis
+#the analysis is being done by the mean of all values based on Subject Id's and activity desc and lastly, we need to write down the files
 library(xlsx)
 write.xlsx(Analysis,"C:/Analysis.xlsx")
 write.table(Analysis,"Analysis-activity.txt",row.names=FALSE)